birkagal/college-finance-digital-twin/README.md

 The main component we developed was the server, which was written using `Spring Boot Framework.` The data is maintained using `MySQL`.
 We also made a small and simple client side with `HTML` and `Javascript` that communicate with the server.
-The server is hosted on `Heroku` and can be accessed using this link: https://integrative-demo.herokuapp.com/

 The first step of the process was writing the Requirment document.
 That document was the guiding hand during developing stage.